If your intimate photos or videos are shared without your consent

 - Instagram - see the instagram help centre

 - TikTok - see the TikTok support centre

 If a website or app refuses to remove your photos or videos

 The webmaster doesn't have to agree to remove the photo or video.

 If they don't you could contact them again, with representation from a lawyer or Citizens Advice Bureau adviser.
 Explain the situation and that the photos or videos are part of a criminal investigation.
 This may persuade them to remove them.

-In some cases you may be able to create new online content, like websites, blogs and images, to 'bury' content that you don't want others to see by moving it further down in search engine results.
+In some cases you may be able to create new online content, like websites, blogs and images, to move content that you don't want others to see further down in search engine results.

 The law comes from the Abusive Behaviour and Sexual Harm (Scotland) Act 2016.
 There's a similar offence in England and Wales.